clux/probes.hugo/content/post/2022-01-04-prometheus-ecosystem.md

 ## Part 3: Metrics API Integrations

-The final set of components belong in the void outside the two big standard charts.
+The final components reside in the void outside the two big standard charts and it's the implementors of the various [metrics apis](https://github.com/kubernetes/metrics#apis)

-Here we find extra metric sources, and components necessary to take full advantage of Kubernetes' `HorizontalPodAutoscaler` (HPA).
+These are components necessary to take full advantage of Kubernetes' `HorizontalPodAutoscaler` (HPA), but one has more features than the other.

 ### metrics-server

 The first is a kubernetes standard component; the [metrics-server](https://github.com/kubernetes-sigs/metrics-server).

+It only implements the resource metrics api, and thus only enables you scale on cpu and memory by the values extracted through `kubelet`.

-It is the core piece that allows `kubectl top` and HPAs to work out of the box, and thus enables you scale on cpu and memory by the values extracted through `kubelet`.
-This component works without prometheus or any of the components visualised herein, it's even installed on `k3d` by default.
+But because it can extract these values from the `kubelet`, it's the core piece that allows `kubectl top` and HPAs to work out of the box - without prometheus or any of the other components visualised herein - it's even installed on `k3d` by default.

-It's important to highlight that it implements the TOOD: name api spec, and will be your main internal metric source for HPA.
-If you need to scale on prometheus metrics, you will need another component:
+**If** you need to scale on **prometheus metrics**, you will **need** another **component**:

 ### prometheus-adapter

-The adapter funnels metrics from `prometheus` into the HPA universe.
-It implements the TODO: external api name spec, and allows HPAs to specify external metrics as their scale ref.
+The adapter funnels metrics from `prometheus` into the HPA universe, so you can scale on **arbitrary** metrics.

+It implements the resource metrics, custom metrics, and external metrics APIs.
+The underlying setup for this has [stable docs from k8s 1.23](https://kubernetes.io/docs/tasks/run-application/horizontal-pod-autoscale/#scaling-on-custom-metrics), and in essence this allows you to scale on __custom metrics__ (related to the scaling object) or __external metrics__ (unrelated to the scaling object).

+The [syntax needed for this component](https://github.com/kubernetes-sigs/prometheus-adapter/blob/c9e69613d3e1ccf4a5828aba25de613d84694779/docs/sample-config.yaml) definitely leaves a lot **to be desired**.
+The only way we have managed to get somewhere with this is with principal engineers and a lot of trial and error.
+Thankfully, there are [some helpful resources](https://github.com/kubernetes-sigs/prometheus-adapter/blob/master/docs/walkthrough.md).

 You can only have one of these external api name spec things (but it's likely going to be this).
 TODO: link flo's muxer.

-The syntax of this component definitely leaves a lot to be desired.
-The only way we have managed to get somewhere with this is with principal engineers and a lot of trial and error.

 arcane, badly documented syntax, template hell.
+TODO: maintainers.

 It does have its own `prometheus-community` maintained chart, which is of high quality, but you will need to do a lot of the configuration parts yourself.